modo-lv/bloodborne-checklist-2/pages/01_early/00_dream.md

 ## [Hunter's Dream](@) {#:id}

-You being the game in [1st Floor Sickroom], but Hunter's Dream is your base of operations you return to level up, upgrade your weapons etc.
+You being the game in [1st Floor Sickroom], but Hunter's Dream is your base of operations you return to level up, upgrade your weapons etc. throughout the whole game.

 - Starting weapons
 - [Notebook]